To expand and collapse the navigation please click on the headings

 |

-Station Road scene, NewportStation Road showing houses on the west side (9 - 23) and Dawsons Garage (now N Aston & Son).
+Dawsons garage, Station Road, NewportStation Road showing houses on the west side (9 - 23) and Dawsons Garage (now N Aston & Son).
 Alec Dawson's father originally established the business as a coach builder at the end of the 19th century.
-Mr Dawson and his wife lived above the workshop.
 1890 - 1910 |

 |